-Destination Information

 Dalhousie Square - A historically significant district in Kolkata, reflecting the administrative epicentre of British colonial rule.
 Surrounded by landmarks like the Writers' Building, General Post Office, and St. John's Church, it showcases 18th-19th century colonial architecture.

 Mother Teresa House - The headquarters of the Missionaries of Charity, established by Saint Teresa in 1950 to serve the poor and marginalized.
 The site includes her tomb and a museum showcasing her life, work, and global impact, offering profound insights into humanitarian service and history.

-Day 4: Travel to Gangtok Transfer to the airport (approximately 45 minutes) and fly to Bagdogra (flight time 1 hour 5 minutes).
+Day 4: Travel to Gangtok

+Transfer to the airport (approximately 45 minutes) and fly to Bagdogra (flight time 1 hour 5 minutes).
 On arrival, drive to Gangtok, a scenic 4 hour mountainous drive, winding through the incredible landscapes of Sikkim, with towering Himalayan peaks as your backdrop.

+Check in to the Elgin Nor-Khill Resort, a heritage retreat blending colonial charm with warm Sikkimese hospitality.

+Then, soak up the festive spirit as you explore MG Marg - Gangtok's main street glows with Christmas lights, joyful celebrations and a charming Christmas market

 Please note while driving to Gangtok area some people may experience sickness due to the increase in altitude.

-Meals: B, L, D

-Destination Information Gangtok - The capital of Sikkim, India, is a picturesque hill town nestled in the Himalayas.
+Gangtok - The capital of Sikkim, India, is a picturesque hill town nestled in the Himalayas.
 Known for its breathtaking views of Mount Kanchenjunga, it serves as a cultural and spiritual hub with monasteries like Rumtek, a major centre of Tibetan Buddhism, and served as an important trade route.

-Day 5: Explore Gangtok Sikkim's bustling state capital, Gangtok sits on the side of a hill overlooking the valleys and peaks of the Himalayan foothills.
-Today you will explore it, visiting the 18th-century Rumtek, the region's most spiritually significant monastery, Enchey Monastery with its colourful prayer hall, the Tashi Viewpoint, where you'll get spectacular views of Mount Khangchendzonga and more.
+Day 5: Christmas Eve - Explore Gangtok

+Sikkim's bustling state capital, Gangtok sits on the side of a hill overlooking the valleys and peaks of the Himalayan foothills.
+This Christmas Eve, you will explore it, visiting the 18th-century Rumtek, the region's most spiritually significant monastery, Enchey Monastery with its colourful prayer hall, the Tashi Viewpoint, where you'll get spectacular views of Mount Kanchenjunga and more.
 You'll also fly your way up the cable ropeway for panoramic views of the city and its surroundings.